 - The night before flying do a hydrating face mask to counterbalance the dry air in the plane and travel trauma we are all so familiar with to the skin.

 - Plan your skincare for specific destinations and climates.
 If its humid you might not need such a heavy moisturiser but a good cleanser and serum.
-If its dry, invest in a good hydrating moisturiser or oil.
+If its dry, invest in a good hydrating moisturiser or hydrating serums.

 Balms can be really multifunctional, from hydrating lips, eyelids, to nourishing the skin, running through dry hair, moisturising feet the list is endless.

-- SPF looses its potency with time once opened, make sure yours is fresh and active by buying a new one.
+- SPF looses its potency with time once opened, make sure yours is fresh and active by buying a new one from somewhere that specializes in skinsare, like the Victorian Cosmetic Institute, for example.

 - Take a good cleansing wash to thoroughly remove your sunscreen at the end of each day to prevent buildup and blocked pores.